NAP consistency & local citations

 Bing Places

-CriticalPowers Bing search and is a direct retrieval source for ChatGPT (which uses Bing for search-based queries).
+CriticalPowers Bing search and is a direct retrieval source for ChatGPT search and Microsoft Copilot.
 Often forgotten.

 - 3